Specialization in English Literature: From Pre-Critical Reader Responses to Critical Traditions with Literary Texts ENG271

 Course description for study year 2020-2021.
 Please note that changes may occur.

-Department of Cultural Studies and Languages
+Faculty of Arts and Education, Department of Cultural Studies and Languages

 Upon completion of the course, the students will have gained knowledge of: